Tuvshuku/cute-claude-monitor/README.md

 # claude-usage-bot

-A friendly always-on-top Claude Code usage bot for the Windows desktop.
+A friendly always-on-top Claude Code usage monitoring bot for the Windows and Sub/linux desktop.
 The collector can run directly on Windows or inside WSL.
 It tracks the same three windows as `/usage`:
 **session** (5-hour block), **week**, and **fable** (weekly, Fable/Mythos-tier only).